aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/jp2/_index.md

 ﻿---
-title: Convert images to JP2 image format from other supported formats using .NET platform
+title: Convert images to JP2(JPEG 2000) image format from other supported formats using .NET platform
 weight: 3920
 url: /net/conversion/to/jp2
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging for .NET library it is easy to convert to JP2 from other supported image formats
+description: Using Aspose.Imaging for .NET library it is easy to convert to JP2(JPEG 2000) from other supported image formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert Image Files to JP2 image format using .NET platform" h2="Convert to JP2 format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Image Files to JP2(JPEG 2000) image format using .NET platform" h2="Convert to JPEG 2000 format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported conversions to JP2 format using Aspose.Imaging for .NET library" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported conversions to JP2(JPEG 2000) format using Aspose.Imaging for .NET library" %}}
 Using Aspose.Imaging library you can programmatically convert various image formats to JP2 image.
+JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
+Designed, using wavelet technology JPEG 2000 can code lossless content in any quality at once.
+Moreover, without any substantial penalty in coding efficiency, JPEG 2000 have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
+The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
+Possessing Up to 16384 diverse components with the dimensions in terapixels, and precision that can be high as 38 bits/sample.
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}